First class travel: Spain

 First-Class travel is not available on short-distance trains in Spain such as the Regionales or Cercanias services, but on long- and medium-distance trains such as the Altaria or Euromed services "Preferente" class, comparable to British first class, is available.
 This includes complimentary food and drinks (typically a welcome-aboard drink, including champagne, and drinks with the meal) as well as larger seats.

 A further service is available on the high-speed AVE network.
 A club-class or preferente ticket allows access to lounges at certain stations.
-And onboard club-class service includes a large leather seat, power supply, à la carte food and unlimited complimentary bar service at your seat.
+And onboard club-class service includes a large leather seat, power supply, à la carte food and unlimited complimentary bar service at the seat.

 On all Spanish "Grandes Líneas" (long-haul) and Media Distancia (medium-haul) trains, video and music is available and accessed through complimentary headphones.
 Prices for first-class travel are not discounted other than for off-peak times of day and the price of a "preferente" ticket is normally only €30–40 more than economy, and club class on the AVE is normally only €40 more than "preferente"—significantly cheaper than most first-class fares in Britain.